UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 {% include figure.html file="/imgs/ascii-4.gif" description="Figure 3: ASCII Racer gameplay" width="90%"%}

 I wrote the whole thing in Python, with no external dependencies.
 Everything about the game was made from scratch, and I was very proud.
-My expectations for the game was just that it's going to be something cool that I could maybe show to my coworkers and get a few laughs about.
+My expectations for the game was just that it's going to be something cool that I could maybe show to my coworkers and have a few laughs about.

 But then, one night, my friend and coworker Chris suggested that I put the game up on the [r/python](https://reddit.com/r/python/), the subreddit for Python with 410K members.
 I thought about it, and I thought to myself: what is the worst that could happen?
 People on reddit tend to be negative.
 If I post the game, they are probably going to think that it sucks.
 But that's fine.
 I can take that.
 I posted it and went to bed that night.